fullscreen-triangle/autobahn/README.md

     // Process queries with full biological intelligence let response = rag_system.process_query(
-        "How do quantum effects in biological membranes contribute to consciousness?"
+        "How do coherence effects in biological membranes contribute to consciousness?"
     ).await?;

     match response {